 Albury, Wagga Wagga, Parkes, Dubbo, and Coffs Harbour are to be live by May 2021.

 The strategic real estate acquisition is well underway in parallel across NSW and other states to deliver a connected national DC platform, the company states.

-Leading Edge DC CEO and founder Chris Thorpe says, “Our modular world-class Tier 3 data centre design is also exciting.
+Leading Edge DC CEO and founder Chris Thorpe says, “Our modular world-class Tier 3 data center design is also exciting.

-“The data centre is prefabricated and built locally offsite, in Newcastle NSW with footprints that scale in 30 or 75 rack configurations.
-Within weeks we can be present in new locations with a world-class Tier 3 data centre, designed for Australian conditions, capable of scaling as required.”
+“The data center is prefabricated and built locally offsite, in Newcastle NSW with footprints that scale in 30 or 75 rack configurations.
+Within weeks we can be present in new locations with a world-class Tier 3 data center, designed for Australian conditions, capable of scaling as required.